 Riverside Sexual Orientation

-If you believe that you have been discriminated against because of your sexual orientation, it can certainly be disheartening to learn that no federal law explicitly prohibits workplace discrimination due to your sexual orientation or gender identity.
+For starters, if you believe you have been discriminated against because of your sexual orientation, it can certainly be disheartening to learn that no federal law explicitly prohibits workplace discrimination due to your sexual orientation or gender identity.
 However, this doesn’t mean that you are left with no legal recourse.
-A knowledgeable Riverside sexual orientation discrimination attorney can help you determine how to protect yourself and your rights adequately.
+A knowledgeable California sexual orientation discrimination attorney can help you determine how to protect yourself and your rights adequately.

 What Is Sexual Orientation Discrimination in the Workplace?